 Travelers can provide OI&IR additional medical documentation (using Licensed Medical Practitioner's Statement and Traveler's Request for Premium Class Travel form, dated within 6 months of the anticipate travel end date and request that OI&IR conduct a re-review.
-The re-review process is the same as steps a and b as described above in question number 3.
+The re-review process is the same as steps a and b as described above on what are the steps for approval.

 Travelers, who disagree with a decision of denial and are covered by a negotiated grievance procedure, must use the grievance procedure to appeal decisions regarding a denial of accommodations.